marktomm/cpp-course-1/week1/day1/theory.md

 <h3>Example</h3>
 <pre><code>string text = "The quick brown fox jumps over the lazy dog.";
 size_t position = text.find("fox");
+// for now just remember that 'npos' is not taken
+// directly from a string varialbe like text.npos
-if (position != string::npos) {
+// but rather it is referred from the string type if (position != string::npos) {
   cout << "'fox' found at position: " << position << endl;
 } else {